 With modern and contemporary being key buzzwords in today’s restaurant world, it’s refreshing when a dining establishment looks to preserve the culinary traditions of the past.
 The established Ming Court at Cordis is one such restaurant, anchored by a culinary team who pays steady devotion and attention to respecting the authentic culinary methods and recipes of Cantonese cuisine.

-It’s no surprise that the restaurant has been awarded two Michelin stars for several years running.
+It’s no surprise that the restaurant has been awarded a Michelin star for 10 consecutive years.
 With a well-seasoned kitchen team and painstaking attention to detail, Ming Court consistently offers some of the best fine dining Cantonese fare in the city.

 The experienced culinary team ensures that each dish that leaves the kitchen is worthy of its Michelin star denotation, perfectly executed and artfully arranged on the plate.
 The sophisticated menu follows a treasure trail of premium Chinese ingredients: abalone, sea cucumber and fish maw are just a few of the delicacies you’ll find peppered throughout the dishes.
 These items are prepared simply to allow the nature of the ingredients to shine, but look elsewhere and you’ll see the creativity of the kitchen in play.